Saint Michael Academy (Catarman)

-St. Michael Academy, a private, sectarian, non-stock Catholic secondary school in Catarman, Northern Samar, Philippines.
+St. Michael Academy is a private, sectarian, non-stock Catholic secondary school in Catarman, Northern Samar, Philippines.
 It is the first and only Catholic learning institution established in the city, owned and operated by the Congregation of the Dominican Sisters of St. Catherine of Siena - Philippines; thus, the only Dominican educational institution found in the Samar - Leyte region operating since 1946.

 History

 In June 1946, the Prioress General of the Congregation of Dominican Sisters of St. Catherine of Siena, Rev. Mo.
 Natividad Pilapil, OP, received another invitation from the Bishop of the Diocese of Calbayog, Most Rev. Miguel Acebedo, DD.
 The request was to open a school in Catarman that would be of great help to the Church's mission of teaching its doctrines and practicing its morals.
 In answer to the request of the Bishop, the prioress general instructed three Sisters assigned in La Milagrosa Academy in Calbayog, Samar to proceed to Catarman and administer the opening of a new school.
 Immediately after receiving the orders, Mo.
 Teresita Hacbang, OP, Sr. Ma Rosa Santiago, OP, Sr. Magdalena Quisay, OP and two working students left for Catarman via Carangian [now San Jose, Northern Samar].

 July 1946, a new school was founded.
 And in appreciation for Bishop Miguel Acebedo, the newly established school was named Saint Michael Academy.
 To help the Sisters in the opening of the classes, a Board of Directors was created with Atty.
 Mariano Singzon as president, and benign members Rev. Fr.
 Potenciano Ortega, the parish priest of Catarman, Don Ignacio Lahorra, Señor Bernabe Figueroa, Señor Francisco Arraiza and Judge Alberto Lim.
 Some families also lent some tables and chairs to the Sisters.
 Since there was no existing building yet for the students and for the Sisters, Mrs. Vicenta Balite and Señor Joaquin Cardenas offered part of their houses to be used as classrooms for the incoming students and for the Sisters’ temporary convent for almost two years.

 Saint Michael Academy opened on July 7, 1946.
 The first teaching staff was composed of Mo.
 Teresita, OP as head of the school, Sr. Ma Rosa, OP, Sr. Magdalena, OP and four lay BSE instructors.
 During the summer of 1948, SMA successfully produced 17 pioneer graduates in high school.

 In 1948, a parcel of land near the church was leased by the Bishop to the Congregation where the existing location of the school is situated up to this day.
 And the school decided to open college with courses: Associate in Arts and Elementary Teacher's Certificate and elementary level; thus, changing the institution's name to St. Michael Junior College.